MichaelLangbein/tdl2/backend/data/wiki/programming/python.md

 - pip install -r requirements.txt

+## wheels
+Python packages on Pypi come in *source-distributions*.
+Those contain both python source-files and c-source-files for any extensions.
+Wheels are variantes of a package with pre-compiled binaries, ready made for specific distros.
+When you see a message `Building wheels for collected packages:`, that means that a package is only available as a source-dist for your platform and binaries must be compiled locally.
+For this to work, compilers like `g++` and dev-packages like `python-dev` (contains `*.h`s and `*.a`s) need to be present on your local machine.

 ## conda
 Better than venv because:
 - allows non-python binaries (like gdal, tensorflow, libblas, yfinance, ...))